 Northeastern Seminary's Commencement Ceremony will be held in Hale Auditorium in the Cultural Life Center on the campus of Roberts Wesleyan College.

-Parking will be available in Lot A, located off of Orchard Street behind Pearce Memorial Church.
-Accessible parking is also available on the lower level of the Cultural Life Center.
+Parking will be available in Lot A, located off Orchard Street behind Pearce Memorial Church.
+Accessible parking is also available on the lower level of the Cultural Life Center and in Lot A.

 1:15 pm | Ceremony Live Stream Begins - Live Streaming will be available on Northeastern Seminary’s website.